 Job interviews can be nerve-wracking, intense, stressful, and, well, downright funny…here are a few things you should never say…

 Hopefully you get the point!
 Sometimes you wonder how people could possibly come up with some of these things, but they’ve all been said before, and more than once.
 It may help to alleviate interview stress to either practice what you will plan on saying based on interview questions you find online, or perhaps even role-play with someone.
 Job interviews don’t have to be intimidating if you’ve done your research, dress appropriately, and practice professionalism.

-For more practical workplace tips, read 10 Ways to Be a Young, Respectful Professional, Do You Have to Like Your Job?, 5 Tips on Dealing With Sexual Harassment in the Workplace, 2 Simple Secrets to Long-Term Success, To the Mom Who Feels Guilty for Loving Her Work, 4 Things to Do When Searching For Your Dream Job, and The 6 Qualities That Make a Female Leader Strong
+For more practical workplace tips, read 10 Ways to Be a Young, Respectful Professional, 5 Tips on Dealing With Sexual Harassment in the Workplace, 2 Simple Secrets to Long-Term Success, To the Mom Who Feels Guilty for Loving Her Work, 4 Things to Do When Searching For Your Dream Job, and The 6 Qualities That Make a Female Leader Strong